Art Department Faculty

-Liesa Lietzke is a San Francisco Bay Area based artist and curator.
+Liesa Lietzke is a San Francisco Bay Area based artist and educator.
 Her studio work has been exhibited at Deitch Projects Art Parade, Aqua Art Fair Miami Beach, The Oakland Museum of California, The Lab, Krowswork and other venues.
-She has curated for the June Steingart Gallery and the triennial California Breast Cancer Research Project Symposium.
+Her 2013 curatorial project brought together artists addressing an array of issues raised by breast cancer and installed their work at the triennial California Breast Cancer Research Project Symposium.
 Her writing has been published by the Chinese Cultural Center of San Francisco, San Francisco State University Humanities Symposium Journal, and others.
-Lietzke completed her graduate studies at California College of the Arts, earning a dual-degree MFA in sculpture and MA in Visual and Critical Studies (Contemporary Art History) in 2011 and has enjoyed teaching art and art history since 2014.
+Lietzke completed her graduate studies at California College of the Arts, earning an MFA in sculpture at in 2009 and an MA in Visual and Critical Studies in 2011.

 Mo Storm started working in clay as a teen then in college she took the serpentine path through textiles and sculpture [sometimes blending the two mediums], earning an MFA in sculpture at Mills College.
 She came back to ceramics because it was still a deep part of her soul.
 She believes that art teaches creative problem solving and is good for all students, no matter what major or field.